cloudify-cosmo/docs.getcloudify.org/content/cli/profiles.md

 ### use

+#### Usage
-Usage: `cfy profiles use [OPTIONS] MANAGER_IP`
+`cfy profiles use [OPTIONS] MANAGER_IP`

-Control a specific Cloudify Manager
+Control a specific Cloudify Manager.

-`MANAGEMENT_IP` is the IP of the Cloudify Manager to use.
+`PROFILE_NAME` is the IP of the manager the profile manages.

-Additional CLI commands are added after a manager is used.<br> To stop using a manager, you can run `cfy init -r`.
+Additional CLI commands are added after a Cloudify Manager is used.<br> To stop using Cloudify Manager, you can run `cfy init -r`.

 #### Optional flags

-*  `--alias TEXT` -		An alias to assign to the profile.
-This allows you to use `cfy use PROFILE_ALIAS` on top of `cfy use MANAGER_IP`
-*  `-u, --manager-username TEXT` -
+*  `--profile-name TEXT` -  Name of the profile to use.
-						The user on the host machine with which you bootstrapped
+*  `-s, --ssh-user TEXT` -  The SSH user on the host machine with which you bootstrapped.
-*  `-k, --manager-key TEXT` -
-						The path to the ssh key-file to use when connecting.
-This argument is mutually exclusive
+*  `-k, --ssh-key TEXT` -   The path to the SSH key-file to use when connecting.
-                        with arguments: [manager_password] (You cannot
-                        use both an SSH key and password at the same time.
-Please only provide one of them)
-*  `-p, --manager-password TEXT` -
-						The password to use when connecting to the manager.
-This argument is mutually exclusive
-                        with arguments: [manager_key] (You cannot use
-                        both an SSH key and password at the same time.
-                        Please only provide one of them)
-*  `--manager-port INTEGER` -
-						The port to use when connecting to the manager
+*  `--ssh-port INTEGER` -   The SSH port to use when connecting to the manager.
+*  `-u, --manager-username TEXT` - Manager username used to run commands on the manager.
+*  `-p, --manager-password TEXT` - Manager password used to run commands on the manager.
+*  `-t, --manager-tenant TEXT` -  The tenant associated with the user currently operating the manager.

-*  `--rest-port INTEGER` -
-						The REST server's port
+*  `--rest-port INTEGER` - The REST server's port.

 &nbsp;